pceeb/homework8-week9-hamarkovic/README.md

 ## Homework8 Week9

+You can run Point_Simplifier.rmd with the input Ridge5_test.csv.
+The output should be the same as Points5.csv.
+However, you will need the packages "deldir", "rgeos", "tidyverse", "graph", "sp", "PairViz", and "TSP".

-You must submit a complete version of the program in this **repostiroy**.
+You must submit a complete version of the program in this **repository**.
 It should take some input and give the desired output.
 This is due before next discussion section.